PakoPortalo/calculator/README.md

 # Calculator server made by Pako Portalo

-Implementation of a Calculator browser aplication made with node js in a Docker container I thought that could be useful to implement the calculator in a docker container because it would be possible to use in any enviroment (and also because I wouldn't be able to install node js in the school computer)
+Implementation of a Calculator browser aplication made with Node JS in a Docker container.
+The calculator is made with JavaScript Vanilla, more info below
+I thought that could be useful to implement the calculator in a docker container because it would be possible to use in any enviroment (and also because I wouldn't be able to install node js in the school computer)